My father Dennis Bennett's family from South Africa/England

 Ian Smith, a Chaplin boy, went to Rhodes in 1938 so was two years ahead of Dennis.
 Rhodesian students were required to complete their studies before enlisting for WWII service but Smith stubbornly got an exception which enabled him to enlist for Air Force training.
 After an initial six weeks in Bulawayo with Initial Training Wing he went to Elementary Flying Training School outside Gweru.

-After hitting a bomb shelter with his undercarriage on take-off very early one misty Flight Lieutenant Ian Smith in Italy around 1943morning or some said it was very late one night in Alexandria, he spent five months in the Fifteenth Scottish Hospital on the banks of the Nile.
+After hitting a bomb shelter with his undercarriage on take-off in Hawker Hurricane KZ179 from the airfield at Idku very early one misty morning - or some said it was very late one night - he spent five months in the Fifteenth Scottish Hospital on the banks of the Nile.
 Shortly after the incident, Dennis needed to get treatment for a stye in his eye as he needed perfect vision to operate in the Observation Post role so had been joined on the walk to the hospital by his friend Rodger Scott who wanted to call on “Smithy”.
 After Dennis had received treatment he went to the ward where Smith was.
 Scott had already departed but as Smith’s face was bandaged and his jaw was wired up, he couldn’t speak.
 Dennis was handed the notebook so read the brief communication.

 Scott had written “Were you pissed?”